tkusmierczyk/badges/README.md

 ### Execution and multiprocessing

 Two main scripts to reproduce our results are ``src/experiments/RUN_ALL_EXPERIMENTS.sh`` and ``src/synthetic/RUN_ALL_EXPERIMENTS.sh``.
 We support multiprocessing, e.g., every time window can be executed in a separate process.
-The number of used cores can be specified inside the files.
+The number of used cores can be specified inside the scripts.